Safe Fourth of July Activities for Kids

 Bottom line, be safe with your kids this 4th of July.
 If there are going to be fireworks in your backyard, be sure to take all precautions to ensure that no one is injured.

-For a list of injury prevention from fireworks, visit the Consumer Product Safety Commission site here.
+For a list of injury prevention from fireworks, visit the Consumer Product Safety Commission site.

 Have a happy AND safe 4th of July!